rams3sh/botocache/README.md

 It works based on function caching.Its a very simple dumb caching layer that checks for specific attributes in an API call, converts into a key and stores the response against the key.
 Any subsequent call having matching attributes will be returned with the value stored against the same key.

-## Known Issues / Limitations / To Fix

----
-* Botocache currently supports caching of only pickleable objects.
-Hence API calls such as file downloads from S3 may not be cached as it uses `io.BufferedReader` which is non-pickleable.

-* Cache size limit defaults to 1000.
-This is because botocache created cache are expected to be used across multiple consumers.
-In case, a different consumer sets a different cache size for the same cache location, there will be a constant deletion of cached items by the consumer which has the least cache limit size among the ones consuming the cache.
-This is an unnecessary transaction overhead.
-  Hence the hard limit.

-* Every transaction on the cache sqlite db is synchronised with a file based lock (irrespective of READ / WRITE operation) by botocache without solely depending on [SQLITE's mechanisms](https://www.sqlite.org/lockingv3.html).
-  This is to avoid race conditions.
-Also every transaction results in reopening and closing of the connection to sqlite database to avoid db corruption in case of multiple consumers.
-The delay / wait times can be observed significantly in cases where the consumers are heavy and perform multiple simultaneous API calls.

-&nbsp; &nbsp; &nbsp; Note: Please feel free to provide suggestion / raise PR in case you have a solution to the above issues.